tahira-h/stock-analysis/README.md

 Close the file.

-This data was an improvement compared to the 2018 performance.
-Showing that the stock performance decreased due to the seconds...
+In contrast, year 2018 data of performance in seconds decreased.
+As shown in the image, the stock analysis for 2018 runs at 0.2148438 seconds.

 Open the file containing the VBA_Challenge_2018.
 VBA_Challenge_2018.

 ![VBA_Challenge_2018](./VBA_Challenge_2018.png)

-CLose the file.
+Close the file.

  Execution Times of the Original Script and the Refactored Script